 lyric = 'In the jungle';

-But what happens if we happen to have a global variable named lyric?
+But what happens if we happen to have a variable in scope named lyric?
 In the example below, which lyric should be modified?

 with (ah.woom.ba.weh) {